Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Introduction

 \subsubsection{Zigzag languages of signed permutations}

-As another contribution, we develop a theory of zigzag languages of signed permutations, and obtain the type~$B$ analogue of the methods described in Section~\ref{sec:zigzag}.
-This yields Gray codes for generating many different pattern-avoiding signed permutations and the corresponding combinatorial objects that are in bijection to them.
+As another contribution, we develop a theory of zigzag languages of signed permutations, and obtain the type~$B$ analogue of the methods described in Section~\ref{sec:zigzag} (see Theorem~\ref{thm:zigzag} below).
+This yields Gray codes for generating several different pattern-avoiding signed permutations and the corresponding combinatorial objects in bijection to them.